onap/vnfrqts-requirements/docs/Chapter7.rst

 **Chef Client Requirements**

-* R-79224 The VNF **MUST** have the chef-client be preloaded with validator keys and configuration to register with the designated Chef Server as part of the installation process.
+* R-79224 The xNF **MUST** have the chef-client be preloaded with validator keys and configuration to register with the designated Chef Server as part of the installation process.
-* R-72184 The VNF **MUST** have routable FQDNs for all the endpoints (VMs) of a VNF that contain chef-clients which are used to register with the Chef Server.
-As part of invoking VNF actions, ONAP will trigger push jobs against FQDNs of endpoints for a VNF, if required.
+* R-72184 The xNF **MUST** have routable FQDNs for all the endpoints (VMs) of a xNF that contain chef-clients which are used to register with the Chef Server.
+As part of invoking xNF actions, ONAP will trigger push jobs against FQDNs of endpoints for a xNF, if required.
-* R-47068 The VNF **MAY** expose a single endpoint that is responsible for all functionality.
+* R-47068 The xNF **MAY** expose a single endpoint that is responsible for all functionality.
-* R-67114 The VNF **MUST** be installed with:
+* R-67114 The xNF **MUST** be installed with:

  -  Chef-Client >= 12.0
  -  Chef push jobs client >= 2.0

 **Chef Roles/Requirements**

-* R-27310 The VNF Package **MUST** include all relevant Chef artifacts (roles/cookbooks/recipes) required to execute VNF actions requested by ONAP for loading on appropriate Chef Server.
+* R-27310 The xNF Package **MUST** include all relevant Chef artifacts (roles/cookbooks/recipes) required to execute xNF actions requested by ONAP for loading on appropriate Chef Server.
-* R-26567 The VNF Package **MUST** include a run list of roles/cookbooks/recipes, for each supported VNF action, that will perform the desired VNF action in its entirety as specified by ONAP (see Section 7.c, ONAP Controller APIs and Behavior, for list of VNF actions and requirements), when triggered by a chef-client run list in JSON file.
+* R-26567 The xNF Package **MUST** include a run list of roles/cookbooks/recipes, for each supported xNF action, that will perform the desired xNF action in its entirety as specified by ONAP (see Section 7.c, ONAP Controller APIs and Behavior, for list of xNF actions and requirements), when triggered by a chef-client run list in JSON file.
-* R-98911 The VNF **MUST NOT** use any instance specific parameters for the VNF in roles/cookbooks/recipes invoked for a VNF action.
+* R-98911 The xNF **MUST NOT** use any instance specific parameters for the xNF in roles/cookbooks/recipes invoked for a xNF action.
-* R-37929 The VNF **MUST** accept all necessary instance specific data from the environment or node object attributes for the VNF in roles/cookbooks/recipes invoked for a VNF action.
+* R-37929 The xNF **MUST** accept all necessary instance specific data from the environment or node object attributes for the xNF in roles/cookbooks/recipes invoked for a xNF action.
-* R-62170 The VNF **MUST** over-ride any default values for configurable parameters that can be set by ONAP in the roles, cookbooks and recipes.
+* R-62170 The xNF **MUST** over-ride any default values for configurable parameters that can be set by ONAP in the roles, cookbooks and recipes.
-* R-78116 The VNF **MUST** update status on the Chef Server appropriately (e.g., via a fail or raise an exception) if the chef-client run encounters any critical errors/failures when executing a VNF action.
+* R-78116 The xNF **MUST** update status on the Chef Server appropriately (e.g., via a fail or raise an exception) if the chef-client run encounters any critical errors/failures when executing a xNF action.
-* R-44013 The VNF **MUST** populate an attribute, defined as node[‘PushJobOutput’] with the desired output on all nodes in the push job that execute chef-client run if the VNF action requires the output of a chef-client run be made available (e.g., get running configuration).
+* R-44013 The xNF **MUST** populate an attribute, defined as node[‘PushJobOutput’] with the desired output on all nodes in the push job that execute chef-client run if the xNF action requires the output of a chef-client run be made available (e.g., get running configuration).
-* R-30654 The VNF Package **MUST** have appropriate cookbooks that are designed to automatically ‘rollback’ to the original state in case of any errors for actions that change state of the VNF (e.g., configure).
+* R-30654 The xNF Package **MUST** have appropriate cookbooks that are designed to automatically ‘rollback’ to the original state in case of any errors for actions that change state of the xNF (e.g., configure).
-* R-65755 The VNF **SHOULD** support callback URLs to return information to ONAP upon completion of the chef-client run for any chef-client run associated with a VNF action.
+* R-65755 The xNF **SHOULD** support callback URLs to return information to ONAP upon completion of the chef-client run for any chef-client run associated with a xNF action.

 -  As part of the push job, ONAP will provide two parameters in the environment of the push job JSON object:
     -  ‘RequestId’ a unique Id to be used to identify the request,